 Thus, aiming for more diverse and inclusive teams should be a key focus of every organization.
 More diverse teams mean wider perspectives, better work quality, broader business opportunities, and more.

 While organizations re-adjust and re-evaluate their hiring practices, there are amazing and supportive communities of women that aim to not only provide space and resources for one another, but to continually do the difficult work of making the industry more inclusive.

-We had the lovely opportunity to speak with a data scientist we admire — Vidhi Chugh, Staff Data Scientist at Blue Yonder, and asked her about her opinion and advice on how to reach and create a more diverse industry.
+We had the lovely opportunity to speak with a data scientist we admire — Vidhi Chugh, Staff Data Scientist at Walmart Global Tech (previously at Blue Yonder), and asked her about her opinion and advice on how to reach and create a more diverse industry.

 DSS: What is your advice to women who aspire to a career in data science?

 Vidhi: You should not get overwhelmed by the breadth of information that this field entails.
 Just work on the basics and pick up one particular field and take things one by one.
 Make sure you are evolving every day, learn something new everyday and eventually the dots will connect and begin to make sense.

 DSS: According to a report by the National Center for Women & Information Technology, the amount of women in computing occupations has steadily declined since 1991.
 What can be done to encourage more women to pursue data science?